tmcpro/docusign-exporter/README.md

 Docusign typically will charge fees to access their API or bulk download documents.
 This library uses the web API using your token & cookie to download documents programmatically for free on any account type.

+Take a look at the [examples/cli.js](examples/cli.js) as a good starting point to run the script.

 ## Features

 - 🚀 Concurrent downloads with configurable batch size